 Dutta et al. (2024) recorded no difference in P4 in Kp treated and untreated Lakhimi cows, however they observed significantly higher concentration (p<0.05) of P4 on 8th, 10th, 16th and 18th day of estrous cycle.

-Several researches have revealed the expression of kisspeptin and KiSS1R in the granulose cells of ovaries of different animals (Cielesh et al, 2016).
+Several researches have revealed the expression of kisspeptin and KiSS1R in the granulose cells of ovaries of different animals (Cielesh et al., 2016).
 In buffaloes the expression of kisspeptin and KiSS1R is affected by the follicles, and the expression is higher in the granulose cells of the follicles with high progesterone concentration.
 In this study Kp-10 promoted progesterone synthesis through miR-1246 targeting StAR (steroid derived acute regulatory enzyme) and regulated free cholesterol transport in BGCs.
 (Rajin et al. 2021).

 With regard to steroidogenesis, it was reported that progesterone (P4) production by rat luteal cells was stimulated by kisspeptin (Peng et al. 2013), while hCG-induced P4 production by rat GC was attenuated by a kisspeptin antagonist, kisspeptin 234 (Laoharatchatathanin et al. 2015).
 Kisspeptin was also shown to increase P4 production by porcine GC (Basini et al. 2018) and bovine GC (Guo et al. 2022).
 The above reports suggest a potential role of locally produced kisspeptins in the control of ovarian function.